blue-sky-r/ZyXEL-VMG1312/README.md

 ## Possible future improvements

-* detect when issue is present:
+* detect when connection issue is present:
 The more sophisticated way would be to detect connection establishment delay by some script and reboot VMG1312 modem only when neccessary (if connection delay to some reference host is over the limit).
 In my experience this modem runs well for a few weeks (3-5) until the problem manifests.
 So periodic rebooting